cynnix-inc/game-studios/docs/sudoku-dev-backlog-v1.1.md

 ## Epic 1: Core Sudoku play loop
 ### US-1 Start a Free Play puzzle
 Acceptance:
-- User can select difficulty (Easy..Extreme) and start a new puzzle within 3 seconds
+- User can select difficulty (Novice..Ultimate) and start a new puzzle within 3 seconds
 - Puzzle has a single unique solution and is valid Sudoku

 ### US-2 Input values and notes